-Based on the Ethereum blockchain, Etch also enables effortless payments.
+Based on the Ethereum, Etch also enables effortless payments with blockchain.
 Employees use tokens to get paid and payroll systems are backed up by smart contracts.
 Etch even created a payroll card in which consumers can use to purchase anything in numerous stores.

 With blockchain's guaranteed security, data cannot be manipulated.
+So blockchain and banking are also something to talk about.
 The entire banking system will become insignificant as people worldwide operate on a blockchain to automatically and directly acquire their wages.
 Payroll supported by fintech blockchain will increase the transparency of payroll history and information while preventing any potential errors with financial transactions.